AlwaysBCoding/poketools/NOTES.md

     - Gigaton Hammer
   - Cause double damage on the user until end next turn
     - Glaive Rush
+  - User takes damage if the attack is not successful
+    - High Jump Kick
+  - Bypasses Protection
+    - Feint
+    - Hyper Drill

 ## OPEN AI QUESTIONS
   - what to do for imperfect knowledge games, where observation states become avaialable over time